Stop multitasking – start focusing better

 Would you like to know more about the effect of mobile phones on concentration?
 If so, you can read the study, “Brain drain: the mere presence of one’s own smartphone reduces available cognitive capacity".

-Read the study on the effect of mobile phones on concentration here – journals.uchicago.edu
+Read the entire study on how phones impact our concentration here – journals.uchicago.edu

-Despite all this, there are things you can do to get better at multitasking: by practicing simple skills so that you can eventually complete them without thinking.
-For example: you could spend some time learning about the functions in Canvas or Word so that you don’t need to actively think about them when using the computer for your studies.
-You could revise concepts and subject words separately, so that you will not need to look them up when reading course literature.
-Learn about referencing, so you can avoid looking through different guides during your take-home exam.
+Despite all the information on this page, there is one thing you can do to become better at multitasking: improve more basic skills so that you in time can exercise them without thinking about it.
+You could, for example, spend some time learning about functions in Canvas or Word so that you don’t have to actively think about them when you use your computer for your studies.
+You could also revise concepts and subject headings separately in order to avoid having to look them up when you read the course literature.
+Learn how to reference and you’ll avoid having to look through different guides when you write your take-home exam.
 But!
-Do not start learning all the shortcut commands on your computer as a way of procrastinating when you have five hours left till deadline or when you should be reading before a lecture – plan to fit in the ‘automation’ when you have plenty of time and are able to give it your undivided attention.
+Don’t start learning all the shortcut commands on your computer as a way of procrastinating when you have five hours left on a deadline or when you should start preparing for a lecture – plan the automation for when you really have the time and can put all your focus into that alone.